 Change starts with understanding.
 The library offers many resources for all ages to help us understand the complexities of racism, the role of privilege, the need for allyship, and the history behind the protests that have been happening across our country.

-Book Club Kits If your book club is ready to take on a diversity discussion, we now have book club kits available.
-Email us to reserve a kit, which includes 8-10 copies of the book, plus discussion guidelines and questions.
+Book Club Kits If your book club is ready to take on a diversity discussion, we now have book club kits available for both fiction and nonfiction titles.

 Listen to authors talk about their books